Facilities > VLA > Documentation > Manuals > Guide to Proposing for the VLA

 General and Spectral Line Considerations:

-• Any correlator configuration should stay within the allowed data rate limits for GO and SRO observing.
+- Any correlator configuration should stay within the allowed data rate limits for GO and SRO observing.
 This might become an issue with complex correlator setups using recirculation and/or short integration times.
-GOST will report the data rate for a specific correlator setup.
+RCT-proposing will report the data rate for a specific correlator setup.

-• Spectral line correlator configurations are typically set up with GOST (see next section) in the proposal stage (PST) and with the Resource Catalog Tool (RCT) in the OPT for the actual observations.
-GOST however may not handle all configurations correctly, in particular the case of using 32 subbands in a baseband and for P-band spectroscopy.
-In such cases, the PST will accept screen shots of the configuration as shown in the RCT.
-See at the end: "If GOST Fails".
+- Spectral line correlator configurations are typically set up with the Resource Catalog Tool for proposing (RCT-proposing) (see next section) in the proposal stage (PST) and with the Resource Catalog Tool (RCT-observing) in the OPT for the actual observations.

 Pulsar Observations: